Every New Movie You Can Stream Early While Theaters Are Closed

 I Still Believe

-The faith-based drama takes its names from the 2002 song by Christian singer-songwriter Jeremy Camp and tells the love story of Camp (played onscreen by KJ Apa) and his fiancé-turned-wife, Melissa (Britt Robertson), as they grapple with the latter's cancer diagnosis.
+The faith-based drama tells the true love story of Christian singer-songwriter Jeremy Camp (played by KJ Apa) and his fiancé-turned-wife, Melissa (Britt Robertson), as they grapple with the latter's cancer diagnosis.
 The film will be available for in-home viewing less than two weeks after its originally-planned theatrical release date.

-"As filmmakers, we are heartbroken that we can't share I Still Believe on a big screen the way we intended.
-We make movies because we love movies and we stand firmly behind the nation’s theater chains, from the largest circuits to the smallest mom and pop indies that have been so dramatically affected by these unprecedented closures.
-But the safety of guests comes first, and we're proud to have the opportunity to share online a movie whose inspiring message of love, hope and faith is perfect for these uncertain times," directors Jon and Andrew Erwin said in a statement.

 How to watch: I Still Believe is available on premium VOD across all premium platforms.